tung/ruggrogue/book/randomness.md

 The game seed is a unique number associated with a game that is the sole reason that different games have different dungeon layouts and outcomes.
 The initial game seed value can be provided as a command line argument or randomly generated as needed; this is one of the first things done in the `main` entry point function in the `src/main.rs` file.
-Starting a new game causes that game to adopt that initial value as that game's game seed; this value is preserved across saves and loads.
+Starting a new game causes that game to adopt that initial value as that game's seed; this value is preserved across saves and loads.
 If the player returns to the title screen for whatever reason, the initial game seed value is changed into another random value to avoid accidentally playing the same dungeon again.

-With the magic number and game seed fed into the hasher, the final thing the hasher needs are some relevant differentiating input values.
+With the magic number and game seed fed into the hasher, the final thing the hasher needs is some relevant differentiating input values.
 For example, the PRNG associated with `GENERATE_ROOMS_AND_CORRIDORS` provides the dungeon depth so that depth 2 has a different layout to depth 1.

 The final hash value is then used as the seed for that particular PRNG.